 <NP>As indicated, the same criteria used to define the stylist as auteur could also be applied to the photographer’s role in the process, and it is this tension between the roles that creates further debate.
 Sellors warns against over-simplifying the creative process of filmmaking and is wary of certain aspects of auteur theory.
 He points out that the relationship between the film director and film cast is ‘not as straightforward as the relationship between, for instance, a painter and painting or a writer and a work of literature’ (2010).
 The levels of responsibility held by the stylist and/or photographer vary from situation to situation; as such, we should be equally wary of oversimplifying the creative hierarchy within the field of fashion photography.

-<TEXT>A freelance photographer, interviewed about his role in the image-making process, supports the notion that the photographer has ultimate responsibility for the success of a fashion photograph, claiming that ‘in the main, I think if the picture doesn’t turn out well I think that everyone will look for the photographer’s credit’ (CB 2014).
+<TEXT>A freelance photographer, interviewed about his role in the image-making process, supports the notion that the photographer has ultimate responsibility for the success of a fashion photograph, claiming that ‘in the main, I think if the picture doesn’t turn out well I think that everyone will look for the photographer’s credit’ (Warwick 2013, personal communication, 18th February).
 Could the fact that the photographer has responsibility for capturing the moment, that he or she hits the button and ‘seals the deal’, be the sole reason for this?
 Regarding the stylist’s contribution to the creative process, Foxton (in Martin 2009) also feels that the stylist is no longer needed once the model has been dressed:

 <EXT>